aya0221/ML-DeepDive-Updated-May2024/README.md

-# Gradient Descent and Back Propagation
+# Gradient, Gradient Descent, Back Propagation, SGD, Application of Gradient
+- **Gradient** is a vector of partial derivatives that *points in the direction of the greatest increase of a function*.
+In ML, we use the gradient to update the weights of models, *moving in the direction that most reduces the loss*.

-**Gradient Descent** is an optimization algorithm used to minimize a function by iteratively moving towards the steepest descent as defined by the *negative* of the gradient.
+- **Gradient Descent** is an optimization algorithm used to minimize a function by iteratively moving towards the steepest descent as defined by the *negative* of the gradient.
 Goal is to find the model parameters that minimize a loss function. let parameter p:
 $$p = p-learning rate * ∂/∂p = p-α * ∂/∂p$$

-**Gradient** is a vector of partial derivatives that *points in the direction of the greatest increase of a function*.
-In ML, we use the gradient to update the weights of models, *moving in the direction that most reduces the loss*.

-**Back Propagation** is used to calculate the gradient needed in the gradient descent step of neural network training by computing the gradient of the loss function with respect to each weight by the **chain rule**, working backward from the output layer to the input layer.
+- **Back Propagation** is used to calculate the gradient needed in the gradient descent step of neural network training by computing the gradient of the loss function with respect to each weight by the **chain rule**, working backward from the output layer to the input layer.

-# Difference Between SGD and Gradient Descent
+- **Difference Between SGD and Gradient Descent**:
-**SGD** updates the parameters using only a small subset of the data which can lead to faster convergence on large datasets
+    - **SGD** updates the parameters using only a small subset of the data which can lead to faster convergence on large datasets

-**Batch Gradient Descent** uses the entire dataset to perform one update at a time
+    - **Batch Gradient Descent** uses the entire dataset to perform one update at a time

-# Application of Gradient
+- **Application of Gradient**
 During training, repeatedly adjusting the parameters of the model, using either the whole dataset (batch) or subsets of it (mini-batches), to minimize the loss function over multiple iterations or epochs

 # Conv1D and Conv2D